Pydes-boop/AR_3DUI_Lecture_Summary/3D-UI_Theory/Possible_Exam_Questions.md

 	- active with something like LIDAR would have higher precision and easier to create "Half meshes" without having the full picture
 	- passive like Photogrammetry needs more calculation and at best precise 6DoF Information about device placement in regards to 3D Scanning

-16. For XY what would be the best approach to identify use-cases.
-Discuss and then apply one approach (personas)
+16. For an application you are developing what would be the best approach to identify use-cases.
+Discuss and then apply one approach

-17. Ethics

-18. Human Cognition

-20. Survey ?!

-22. Guest Lectures
+	- enviorment-analysis
+	- personas (First Hypothesis then conduct user interviews then refine hypothesis and then base persona on that)

+17. How do you make sure that the application you are developing and the user studies and surveys are staying Ethical?
+	- make sure of consent of the person
+	- make sure to remind them they can always opt out
+	- make sure the person can consent at all
+	- anonymize all data

+18. Name 3 Types of Attention and how you could survey the mental load different attention tasks had on a user for your application
+	- focued attention
+	- selective attention
+	- divided attention
+	- NASA-TLX for testing the mental / physical load your application had on user